Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Introduction

-In order to make the spaces of stable maps and the correspondences (\ref{maincorrespondence}) appear as part of the brane action we need to consider a certain modified version of the operad of stable curves, introduced by Costello in \cite{Costello-HighergenusGW2006}.
+Section \ref{section-stableactionsgw} is dedicated to the proof of the theorem \ref{laxactiongwnaive}.
+This proof will require several technical stages.
+Mainly, in order to make the spaces of stable maps and the correspondences (\ref{maincorrespondence}) appear as part of a brane action we will need to consider a certain modified version of the operad of stable curves, introduced by Costello in \cite{Costello-HighergenusGW2006}.
 Denote by $\NE(X)\subset \mathrm{H}_{2}(X,\mathbb{Z})$ the class of effective curves in $X$.
 For any $(n,\beta)\in \mathbb{N}\times\NE(X)$, denote by $\mathfrak{M}_{0,n,\beta}$ the moduli stack classifying nodal curves of genus $0$ with $n$ marked points where each irreducible component comes with the data of an element of $\NE(X)$ and the sum of all these gradings is $\beta$.
 Depending on these gradings we impose certain stability conditions.
 These are smooth Artin stacks.
 See Section \ref{stacksofcostello}.
 The collection of these moduli spaces defines a graded $\infty$-operad in the $\infty$-topos of derived stacks $\MKO$, with grading given by $\NE(X)$.
-Moreover we have maps $\mathbb{R}\overline{\mathcal{M}}_{0,n}(X,\beta) \to \mathfrak{M}_{0,n,\beta}$ sending a stable map $(C,f)$ to the curve $C$ (without stabilizing) and marking each irreducible component $C_{i}$ with the grading $\beta_{i}:=[(f\mid_{C_{i}})_{*}C_{i}] \in \NE(X)$.
-In this case we have diagrams given by evaluation at the marked points
+In order to make sense of this we will have to define a notion of graded operads in the setting of higher categories and prove that the construction of brane actions of Section \ref{section-braneactions} extends to this graded context.
+This is done in Sections \ref{gradedoperads} and \ref{gradedbraneactiontopos}.